Our oceans are hotter than ever. Scientists say they worry about what that means for our future | CBC News

 Our oceans make up four fifths of the planet, which is why keeping them healthy is important to the overall health of Earth, Chandler said.

-"If we if we really put a lot of thought and a lot of effort and a lot of awareness into keeping the oceans healthy, the rest of the planet is going to be four fifths of the way there," Chandler said.
+"If we really put a lot of thought and a lot of effort and a lot of awareness into keeping the oceans healthy, the rest of the planet is going to be four fifths of the way there," Chandler said.

 Comments